 “The laboratory is one part of our comprehensive approach to improving public health in Haiti,” said Michael G. Perri, Ph.D., dean of the UF College of Public Health and Health Professions.
 “The lab also provides important opportunities for research and education collaborations with the university and Haiti’s Ministry of Public Health and Population.”

 The University of Florida Public Health Laboratory is a culmination of efforts led by the UF College of Public Health and Health Professions along with non-governmental organizations FISH Ministries and the Christianville Foundation, and with supporters in the private sector, including Rotary International and the KORE Foundation.
-Edsel Redden, an associate for environmental and global health international development in the college’s department of environmental and global health, played a key role in bringing together non-governmental organizations to work with UF on the development of the laboratory, part of UF’s A Better Tomorrow for Haiti initiative.
+Edsel Redden, an associate for environmental and global health international development in the college’s department of environmental and global health, played a key role in bringing together non-governmental organizations to work with UF on the development of the laboratory.
 The U.S. Department of Defense Armed Forces Health Surveillance Center provided funding for most of the lab’s equipment.

 In remarks at the lab opening ceremony, Carter congratulated the university and called on the UF and Haitian researchers to join the Carter Center’s fight to eliminate the mosquito-borne diseases malaria and lymphatic filariasis, also known as elephantiasis, a seriously disfiguring disease that affects 120 million people worldwide.